Knowledge Center

 The crossover math

-There is a useful way to think about when Onramp's custody fees start to make intuitive sense.
+There is a useful way to think about when Onramp's fee model starts to make intuitive sense.
 Consider what alternatives actually cost when you account for everything.

-Pure self-custody has no explicit fee, but carries real implicit costs: hardware wallet purchases and replacements, secure storage infrastructure across multiple locations, the time and ongoing competence required to maintain it, and the full financial exposure of any errors.
+Pure self-custody has no explicit fee, but carries real implicit costs: hardware wallet purchases and replacements, secure storage infrastructure across multiple locations, the time and ongoing competence required to maintain it, and the risk of errors that have no recovery path.
 For holders with significant positions, the insurance and institutional architecture Onramp provides would cost substantially more if purchased separately, if they could be purchased separately at all.

-Flat-fee collaborative custody platforms like Casa charge $250 to $2,100 per year regardless of position size.
-At smaller Bitcoin positions, that fee structure may be more accessible.
-At larger positions, it does not include the insurance, IRA, financial services depth, or the institutional distribution architecture that Onramp provides.
+Flat-fee collaborative custody platforms like Casa charge \$250 to \$2,100 per year regardless of position size.
+At small balances, that fee represents a higher percentage of assets than Onramp's basis-point model.
+At larger balances, the flat fee looks more attractive in dollar terms, but does not include the insurance, IRA, financial services, or the institutional distribution architecture that Onramp provides.

-The cleaner question is: at your current position size, what is the cost of the peace of mind, the inheritance infrastructure, the legal title clarity, and the financial services depth that Onramp provides, and does that cost feel proportionate to what you are protecting?
+The cleaner question is: at your current position size, what is the cost of the peace of mind, the inheritance infrastructure, and the financial services depth that Onramp provides, and does that cost feel proportionate to what you are protecting?

 For holders where Bitcoin represents a meaningful share of their net worth, the answer is usually yes.
 For holders at earlier stages of accumulation, it may not be yet.